StopBleed/chromebleed/readme.md

-#Stopbleed
+#StopBleed's Chromebleed Extension
-#Another official release of Chromebleed into the Chrome Store
+#Official release of Chromebleed into the Chrome Store
-#Will always follow the original version and releases!
+#Original versions and releases!
 Displays a warning if the site you are browsing is affected by the Heartbleed bug.

 ##What does this do?